jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

 Envelope processing without authorization
 =========================================

-Our platform allows users to process envelopes without registration and perform quick envelope processing actions without needing to register immediately.
+Our platform allows users to perform quick envelope processing actions without needing to register immediately.

 How to process a received envelope without registration?
 ========================================================